 Unlike the adhesive strips, I can report back, NO—this straw is not returning back to nature anytime soon.

 We thought this straw had in fact finally broken down as it seemed to disappear from the original spot placed in the compost heap.
 However on June 6 after digging up the compost there it was again – perfectly intact.
 We’ve decided to let this one go.
 We’ve confirmed, an “industrial compost” straw does not break down in a home compost — not even in the hot tropics.

 We also placed a compostable straw in our “biodegradable experiment patch,” to watch it break down in a natural environment.
 This test is to replicate someone “accidentally” throwing it on the ground.
 At present, I can also report that this straw is not heading back to nature any time soon.
-It’s been there for over six months and is still holding up strong.
+It’s been there for over a year and is still holding up strong.